awsdocs/aws-certificate-user-guide/doc_source/authen-overview.md

 A *permissions policy* describes who has access to what\.
 This section explains the available options for creating permissions policies\.

 **Note**
 This section discusses using IAM in the context of ACM\.
 It doesn't provide detailed information about the IAM service\.
 For complete IAM documentation, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)\.
-For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html)\.
+For information about IAM policy syntax and descriptions, see [IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html)\.

  You can use IAM to create policies that apply permissions to IAM users, groups, and roles\.
 These are called *identity–based policies*\.
 IAM offers the following types of identity–based policies:
 + **AWS managed policies** – Policies that are created and managed by AWS\.
 These are standalone policies that you can attach to multiple users, groups, and roles in your AWS account\.